1 job per family, implementation of CAA, focus on social schemes in BJP manifesto for Bengal polls | Politics

 The party said that to transform Kolkata into an international city, it will set up a Kolkata Development Fund worth Rs 22,000 crore and also ensure that the metropolis becomes a UNESCO Heritage City.

-The party further promised that every refugee family will be given Rs 10,000 per year for five years through direct benefit transfer (DBT).
+The Centre is yet to frame the rules for implementing the CAA, which has faced strong opposition from Chief Minister Mamata Banerjee who took to the streets against the law in December 2019.

-Shah said that his party would work towards building a safe Bengal, an ''appeasement-free Bengal'' and an infiltration-free state, if voted to power.
+Shah also announced, ''The refugee families living here for 70 years will be granted citizenship.
+Every refugee family will be given Rs 10,000 annually for five years through direct benefit transfer (DBT).''
+He said that his party would work towards building a safe Bengal, an ''appeasement-free Bengal'' and an infiltration-free state, if voted to power.

-''We will bring back the Bengal that made the entire nation proud,'' he said.
+''We will bring back the Bengal that made the entire nation proud,'' Shah said.

 ''You have given time to Congress, over 30 years to Communists and ten years to TMC.
 Give us five years to build a Sonar Bangla,'' he said, urging the people to vote for the BJP.